janaSunrise/any-funder/README.md

 - `CurrencySwapper.sol` - The heart of this app - swapping mechanism with a lot of checks and edge case handling to make swapping native-erc20 tokens and vice versa easy in uniswap v3.

+_Psst - we're looking to add a lot of amazing features for everyone, even features such as events and crowdfunding!_

 ## 👇 Pre-requisites

 Ensure that you have the following tools ready and installed to use this: